halfmatthalfcat/TeamCity-Phabricator-Plugin/readme.md

 ##Installation
 The plugin consists of two pieces: the TeamCity Java plugin (Build Feature) which itself consists of two parts: a Server and Agent plugin, as well as the custom Phabricator Harbormaster Build Step.

+High Level Steps:

+1. Upload `teamcity-phabricator-plugin.zip` as an external plugin
+2. Move the PHP files from the Phabricator/ directory of the release into `src/extensions` on your Phabricator instance
+3. ???
+4. Profit

 ###TeamCity
 Installing the TeamCity plugin is extremely easy.
 In the latest release, unzip the release and in the TeamCity folder is `teamcity-phabricator-plugin.zip`.
 This zip is uploaded directly to your TeamCity instance.
 The plugin is automatically applied to all of your available Agents but requires a reboot to apply the Server side of the plugin.